everitosan/cataclysm_auth/README.md

 |--|--|--|
 | CATACLYSM_AUTH_SECRET | Secret used to create and validate tokens | " " |
 | CATACLYSM_AUTH_EXPRATION | Lifetime of token in minutes | 5|

+To see a full working example you can inspect and run [this example](./src/main.rs).